-So you are feeling sad today, sorry to hear that, it’s ok to feel sad.
+So you are feeling sad today, sorry to hear that, it’s okay to feel sad.

 Read on for some helpful information that will help you cope with your sadness.